jrmetzger/Criteria-Matcher/README.md

 ```
 $ python main.py
 ```
-A user can select a User or Country following by Updating the Table and/or Adding to Results.
-They have the option to select a device to specify the search criteria.
+A user can select a User or Country followed by Updating the Table and/or Adding to Results.
+They have the option to select a device, or only a device without the previous specification, to specify the search criteria.
 - Updating the table prints the criteria on the table below
 - Adding to Results prints experience count to results and clears the table/search criteria
 - Reset Table resets the tablet to initial search engine